This policy was last updated on 3 January 2019

 Recourse, enforcement and liability

-Any complaints or concerns regarding the use or disclosure of personal information transferred from the EU or Switzerland to the US should in the first instance be directed to the ICON Global Data Protection Officer at the address given below.
+Any complaints or concerns regarding the use or disclosure of personal information transferred from the EU, the United Kingdom or Switzerland to the US should in the first instance be directed to the ICON Global Data Protection Officer at the address given below.
 ICON will investigate and attempt to resolve complaints in accordance with the Privacy Shield Principles within 45 days of receiving a complaint.
 Complaints that cannot be resolved internally will be referred to the applicable EU Data Protection Authorities or the Swiss Federal Data Protection and Information Commissioner (FDPIC) to address complaints and provide appropriate recourse, which will be provided free of charge to the individual.
 ICON is committed to following the determination and advice of these authorities.
 Under certain circumstances, an individual may choose to invoke binding arbitration to resolve any disputes that have not been resolved by other means.

 ICON complies with the Privacy Shield Principles and is subject to the investigatory and enforcement powers of the Federal Trade Commission.